 Showtime Tony Cox Screenplay Competitions recognize emerging writers in four unique categories as the best from the pool of submissions each year.
 Finalists in each competition are read by prestigious juries, receive top industry recognition, and participate in a Festival focused specifically on screenwriting that includes cash prizes for all competitions and a Mentors Brunch with a prominent screenwriter (past mentors include Noah Baumbach, Oliver Stone, Robert Towne,

 Click the button to submit to the appropriate category!
 For film submissions, click here.

 ||Episodic Screenplay (60 Min)

 ||Episodic Screenplay (30 Min)

-* WAB Extended Deadline for Episodic Screenplay (30 Min) Competition submissions only.
+* Final Deadline for Episodic Screenplay (30 Min) Competition submissions only.